egguy/addon-grott/grott/DOCS.md

 - MAX
   - MAX 100-150KTL3-X...

-The support for these inverter is available in grott 2.8
+The support for these inverters is available in grott 2.8

 - SPA
   - SPA 4000-10000TL3